Category Archives: Mentoring

 Continue reading

-Trillion Dollar Coach – Summary
+Trillion Dollar Coach – A Summary

-Trillion Dollar Coach: The Leadership Handbook of Silicon Valley’s Bill Campbell is a book about a man who helped build some of America’s greatest companies, including Apple and Google.
-A former college football player and coach, Bill didn’t enter the business world until he was thirty nine.
-Moving quickly though through executive roles, he went on to coach the likes of Steve Jobs, Larry Page, Eric Schmidt, Ben Horowitz and Bill Gurley, to name just a few.
+Trillion Dollar Coach: The Leadership Handbook of Silicon Valley’s Bill Campbell is a book about a man who coached the CEOs and leaders of some of America’s greatest companies, including Apple and Google.
 He passed away in 2016, leaving a legacy of growing companies, successful people and an enormous amount of respect.
 The book is essential reading for any manager or leader operating in a fast-moving, high growth business.

 Continue reading

-12 of the best executive coaching books
+12 of the best books about Executive Coaching

 Are you a manager or leader who wants to develop your coaching skills?
 Maybe you’re already a coach who wants to continue to develop personally and professionally?
 Here’s my list of books about executive coaching that have most influenced me.

 More about me: I spent ten years at Deloitte Consulting and as a civil servant at HM Treasury.
-I moved into the technology sector in 2013 and became an executive coach shortly after.
-I work with founders, CEOs & executives in high-growth technology businesses & the investment industry.
+I became an executive coach in 2013.
+My coaching clients are transitional founders, CEOs & executives in high-growth technology businesses & the investment industry.

 Continue reading